dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 TF algorithm
 TF algorithm may refer to: Teknomo–Fernandez algorithm, an algorithm for generating the background image of a given video sequence TensorFlow, an open-source
 235 bytes (29 words) - 16:34, 21 August 2017

-Lossless compression (redirect from Magic compression algorithm) Lossless compression is a class of data compression algorithms that allows the original data to be perfectly reconstructed from the compressed data.
-By
-34 KB (4,310 words) - 09:06, 21 March 2019

 Chandy–Lamport algorithm
 The Chandy–Lamport algorithm is a snapshot algorithm that is used in distributed systems for recording a consistent global state of an asynchronous system